Static Method in Java (with Examples)

 Student.add(); // Student is the name of class and add is a method name.

-Features of Static Method (Class Method)
+Key Features of Static Method (Class Method) in Java

 1. A static method in a class can directly access other static members of the class.
 We do not need to create an object of class for accessing other static members.
 It can be called directly within the same class and outside the class using the class name.

-Relationship between instance and static members in java
+Relationship between instance and static members in Java

 From the figure, it is clear that:

 5. A static method in Java is also loaded into the memory before the object creation.
+During class loading, static methods and variables are initialized and placed in memory.

 8. Static methods can be overloaded in Java but cannot be overridden because they are bound with class, not instance.